bekk/bekk-christmas/post/elm/remote-data.md

 We are still loading, but we have an error?
 How did we manage to do that?
 I don't know, but there is probably a bug that makes this happen.

-How our app responds to this model is anyone's guess, but it's a recipe for disaster.
+How our app responds to these models is anyone's guess, but it's a recipe for disaster.
 And while we _could_ just be extra diligent, and double check that we never end up in this state, wouldn't it be better if it was _impossible_ to end up in this state?

 ## Making Impossible States Impossible